Fuengirola: Shopping

-Miramar, a shopping and leisure complex, which opened in early 2004 (and was restyled in 2013) and is situated on the east side of Fuengirola, with direct access to the A-7 motorway.
-It has an area of 119,000 m2, making it one of the Costa del Sol's largest retail areas and is home to prestigious national and international retailers, in the fields of fashion, accessories, decoration and services as well as a 12 screen multi cinema complex and many cafes and restaurants.
+Miramar, a shopping and leisure complex, which opened in early 2004 (and was restyled in 2013) and is situated on the west side of Fuengirola, with direct access to the A-7 motorway.
+It has an area of 119,000 m2, making it one of the Costa del Sol's largest retail areas and is home to national and international retailers, in the fields of fashion, accessories, decoration and services as well as a 12-screen multi-cinema complex and many cafes and restaurants.